Attaching Devices Guide

 Get in touch

 Are you confused about your PC sockets?
-Wondering what’s the difference between a DVI and LPT socket?
+Wondering what’s the difference between an HDMI and a DP port or socket?
 If you need to attach devices to your computer, make sure you attach them to the right socket on the back.
-It is possible, for example, to fit a USB plug into a network socket without too much bother.
+It is possible, for example, to fit a USB A plug into a network socket without too much bother.
 Not only will this not work, it might actually damage your PC!

 Socket Guide